 3. Define the number of sales representatives your company will need

 Sales capacity planning is a systematic approach to developing a sales team.
-It involves identifying the skills needed to sell your product or service, determining the number of salespeople required, and then setting goals for each person.
-In order to do sales capacity planning correctly, you must first have a clear idea of your target revenue and then reverse-engineer the number of BDRs and AEs your team will need to achieve those company goals.
+It's about identifying the skills needed to sell your product or service, determining how many salespeople are required, and setting goals for each person.
+To do this correctly, you must have a clear idea of your target revenue, then reverse-engineer the number of BDRs and AEs needed to achieve those company goals.

-By creating a financial model, your finance team will be able to calculate top-line revenue based on the performance of your sales team.
+By creating a financial model, your finance team can calculate top-line revenue based on your sales team's performance.

 Using Sales Capacity Modelling to Plan for Success

-Using financial modelling functionalities such as capacity modelling is essential for modern-day businesses to conduct better top-line planning.
+Using financial modeling functionalities like capacity modeling is essential for modern businesses aiming for better top-line planning.

-Start by calculating your sales capacity – if you haven’t yet done this, we have asales capacity planning templatethat you can use to easily and quickly get knowledge on your capacity.
-Once you have that ready, the best way to model is with dedicated modelling software – like Abacum.
+Start by calculating your sales capacity—if you haven't yet, we have a sales capacity planning template you can use to quickly gauge your capacity.
+Once that's done, the best way to model is with dedicated modeling software—like Abacum.

-Streamline your sales capacity model with a modern modelling solution
+Streamline your sales capacity model with a modern modeling solution

-Modern FP&A and financial modelling software can accelerate capacity modeling performance by automating much of the data management process, enabling interdepartmental collaboration, and removing the risk of manual error.
+Modern FP&A and financial modeling software can accelerate capacity modeling by automating much of the data management process, enabling interdepartmental collaboration, and reducing manual error.

 Abacum is the strategic finance FP&A solution that empowers finance teams at the world's fastest-growing startups to streamline their sales capacity modeling process.